 That being the case, brands don’t have to go through the arduous process of convincing consumers to try a product in order to make a sale.
 By triggering this dormant purchase intent, they can leverage nostalgia to encourage consumers to make the emotional decision to reach into their wallet for a taste of what life used to be like.

-COVID-19 and the rise of nostalgia-fueled purchasing behavior
+The rise of nostalgia-fueled purchasing behavior since the pandemic

-In this midst of the COVID-19 pandemic, suffice it to say that the majority of us have more time on our hands than we’re used to.
+Since the pandemic, the majority of us have spent more time at home than we're used to.

 Seeking a semblance of normalcy, many of us have opted to revisit our favorite joys from the past.
 For example, research has shown that more than half of consumers are watching television and movies and listening to music from back in the day.